eddatasci/unrollment_proj/paper/symposium.md

 recruiting, and how the use of data analysis can reveal inequalities in how colleges recruit and retain students.

-*Will Doyle, Professor of Higher Education at Vanderbilt University*, will introduce the panelists and moderate discussions.
-To provide for maximum interactivity, Doyle will moderate brief discussions immediately after each panelist's presentation, with time also reserved for discussion at the end.
+*Will Doyle, Professor of Higher Education at Vanderbilt University*, and *Ozan Jaquette Assistant Professor at UCLA* will introduce the panelists and moderate discussions.
+To provide for maximum interactivity, Doyle and Jaquette will moderate brief discussions immediately after each panelist's presentation, with time also reserved for discussion at the end.
 Attendees will be encouraged to access all of the materials made available by the team on GitHub and